 Who May Enter

-Students in grades 9 – 12 in a public, parochial, or private high school in Maryland may submit drawings (sketches).
-The winning sketches will be compiled into a coloring book for young children.
+Students in grades 9 – 12 in a public, parochial, or private high school in Maryland may submit drawings in black and white.
+The winning drawings will be compiled into a coloring book for young children.
 Home-school children who reside in Maryland, grades 9-12 are also eligible including students with and without disabilities.

 Timeline for the Art Contest

-- All submissions are due by Wednesday, January 6, 2021.
+- All submissions of Art are due by Wednesday, January 17, 2024.
 Any entries received after the stated deadline shall not be considered for an award.
+Submissions can be submitted digitally via email (photo of the artwork or file) or physically mailed.

-- An awards celebration for students, whose pages were chosen for coloring book, will take place on Tuesday, February 9, 2021, during DD Day at the Legislature held either virtually online or in Annapolis.
-DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office.
+- An awards celebration for honorees will take place on February 21, 2024, during DD Day at the Legislature.
+DD Day is a gathering of advocates with and without disabilities, Maryland Elected Officials, and the Governor’s Office

 The Arc Maryland has compiled links and information to our “Diversity Celebration Toolkit,” which you can access here, to help teachers and/or parents in preparing lesson plans and activities for students to celebrate the diverse capacities and abilities of all students.
 Any questions or for additional information, please contact Sharon Dols at The Arc Maryland, at firstname.lastname@example.org.